leaseq/api-docs/applications/post.md

-        "state": "string | The state/prov where the company headquarters is located", "zip": "string | The zip/postal of the company headquarters", "ein": "string | The Employer Identification Number", "years_in_business" : "number | The number of years in business" },
+        "state": "string | The state/prov where the company headquarters is located", "zip": "string | The zip/postal of the company headquarters", "ein": "string | The Employer Identification Number", "years_in_business" : "number | The number of years in business", "structure": "string | The company ownership structure - See 'Company Structures' link" },

     "guarantors": [{